Compact retractions and Schauder decompositions in Banach spaces: Introduction

 \section{Introduction}

-The main topic of our note is the study of Lipschitz (or more generally uniformly continuous) retractions of a real Banach space onto its norm compact and convex subsets.

 The study of retractions is a large area of research in topology and nonlinear analysis with many applications.
-We will not attempt to give any detailed overview in this introduction, but instead we refer to the first two chapters of the authoritative monograph \cite{BL2000} for some fundamental results and the general point of view.
+In the uniform or Lipschitz setting the authoritative monograph \cite{BL2000} contains many fundamental results and the general point of view.

-We would like to point out two special cases of retractions in the Banach space setting, which are closely related to our present results.
-The first case is that of the unit ball $B_X$.
-Then the radial projection mapping from the Banach space $X$ onto $B_X$ can be shown to have a Lipschitz constant at most $2$, \cite{DW64}.

-Figueiredo and Karlovitz \cite{FK67} proved that a real normed linear space of dimension $3$ or higher is an inner product space if and only if the radial projection onto the unit ball is nonexpansive (see also \cite{Phe58}, \cite{Sch65}).

-For more general sets $C$ a natural candidate for the retraction mapping is the nearest point map (sometimes also called the proximity map, of which the radial projection is a special case), provided the nearest point is unique.
-Again, it turns out that such a mapping is nonexpansive for every closed convex set if and only if the space is Hilbertian \cite{Phe58}.
-In fact, in the papers \cite{BR74} \cite{FK70}, the following characterization is shown.
-Let $X$ be a strictly convex Banach space with $3\le dim(X)$; then there exists a nonexpansive retraction onto the unit ball if and only if $X$ is a Hilbert space.
-The restriction to dimension at least $3$ is necessary.
-Karlovitz \cite{Kar72} showed that if $X$ is $2$-dimensional then a non-expansive retraction onto any closed convex set always exists and it can be realized as a proximity mapping with respect to a new norm.

-Another important special case of the problem is when the set $C$ is a (e.g finite dimensional, or reflexive) subspace of $X$.
-Then, using the results in \cite{HM82}, the existence of a $\lambda$- Lipschitz retraction of the Banach space $X$ onto $C$ implies the existence of a $\lambda$-bounded linear projection.
-So this problem belongs to the vast area of research related to the best projectional constants for finite dimensional linear subspaces, see e.g. \cite{Tom89}, resp. the problem of recognizing complemented subspaces of a given Banach space.

-The results in our paper were originally motivated by the question asked by Godefroy and Ozawa in \cite{GO14} (and then subsequently in \cite{God15}, \cite{God215}, \cite{God20}, and \cite{GP19}) whether every separable Banach space admits a generating convex and compact Lipschitz retract (GCCR, for short).
+The results in our paper were originally motivated by the natural question asked by Godefroy and Ozawa in \cite{GO14} (and then subsequently in \cite{God15}, \cite{God215}, \cite{God20}, and \cite{GP19}) whether every separable Banach space admits a generating convex and compact Lipschitz retract (GCCR, for short).
 By a generating set in a Banach space $X$ we mean the set $C$ such that the closed linear span of $C$ is the whole space $X$.
 We will say that $C$ is a $\lambda$-GCCR if it is a GCCR and there exists a $\lambda$-Lipschitz retraction from $X$ onto $C$.
+A positive answer to this problem would immediately imply that every separable Banach space is Lipschitz approximable, solving an important open problem of Kalton.
+Using a rather short, but ingenious argument, Kalton \cite{Kal12} showed that indeed if $X$ has a separable dual (or it is itself a separable dual) then $X$ is approximable.
+But his compact identity-approximating mappings are far from being retractions.
+In \cite{GO14} it is noted that the retractions can be constructed rather easily if $X$ has an unconditional basis, but the same approach fails even for spaces with a Schauder basis.